 For more ideas and inspiration on how to teach your kids about money, check out My First Million Mind Map.
 It’s full of quick prompts and ideas with a financial therapist’s perspective to help you teach your child essential money skills and financial resiliency.

 Photo by Ketut Subiyanto

 Questions: email [email protected]

-Mariah Hudler, MSW, MBA is a health and wellBEing social worker who provides premarital financial counseling, financial therapy, and financial wellbeing services.
-She works with individuals, couples, and entrepreneurs to build their balance and create a healthy relationship with money.
+Mariah Hudler, MSW, MBA, CFT-I™ is a financial therapist, coach & consultant, who provides premarital financial counseling, financial therapy, financial coaching & consulting, and financial wellbeing services.
+She works with individuals, couples, entrepreneurs, and groups to build their balance and create a healthy relationship with money.

 Disclaimer: This blog is for education only.
 Please consult with a qualified professional when you have any questions about your personal financial, tax, or legal situation.
 Information contained in this post is for informational purposes only and not intended to replace professional advice.

 Build your balance with my monthly newsletter!